slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On selling, negotiation and price

-We're all in sales anytime we interact with anybody.
+We're all in sales anytime we interact.
 To sell is to deal with objections.

+Sales used to be about information asymmetry but now it's mostly [applied persuasion](chapter_3_action.md#on-charming) and keeping [relationships]().
 Best sellers are now ambiverts.
-Sales used to be about information asymmetry but times are changing.
-Now it's mostly [applied persuasion](chapter_3_action.md#on-charming) and keeping relationships.

 > *'Traditional selling: extroverts -> cold calling -> tech made it more difficult
 Intruding (to get your foot in the door)